- Allowable Activities

 A document that presents the relationships between available resources, planned activities, and desired changes or results.
 The logic model describes the sequence of activities designed to bring about change, and how activities will link to program results.

 A contribution of money or services from sources other than the grant funder that will support the grant program/project.

-Routine service provided by Grants Development Services to detect unusual over / under spending or, in some instances, programmatic challenges.
+Routine service provided by grant development staff to detect unusual over / under spending or, in some instances, programmatic challenges.

 - MPS School District Priorities and Strategies